 Opportunities & Preparation

-There are more than hundred co-ed, 3-year senior high schools that the Tokyo Metropolitan Government runs.
-Six of these schools are designated as schools that take in non-Japanese students living in Tokyo.
+There are so many co-ed, 3-year senior high schools (usually called college, otherwise) that is under Tokyo Metropolitan Government.
+Six of these schools are designated as schools that take in non-Japanese students living in Tokyo or abroad.

-The students must complete their 9 years of compulsory education either from Japan or abroad and must be registered as a foreign national living in Japan whose one parent is Japanese at the time of the application.
+The students are expected to complete their 9 years of compulsory education either from Japan or abroad that must be registered as a foreign national living in Japan whose one parent is Japanese while applying for schools.

 So if you’re planning to get yourself admitted into these schools, it’s better to consult the Tokyo Metropolitan Education Consultation Center for a general enquiry or just visit or call the schools for better information.